miztiik/eks-external-dns-with-route53/README.md

 ## 🎯 Solutions

 **How does external DNS work?**
-External DNS is a pod running in your cluster which watches over all your ingresses.
+External DNS<sup>[1]</sup> is a pod running in your cluster which watches over all your ingresses.
 When it detects an ingress with a host specified, it automatically picks up the hostname as well as the endpoint and creates a record for that resource in Route53.
 If the host is changed or deleted, external DNS will reflect the change immediately in Route53.

 We need to provision external DNS pod with permissions to create interact with Route53.
 We can configure a service account and annotate it with the AWS IAM Role to give the necessary privileges.
 The DNS service also needs to know which domain(say example.com or myunicorn.com ) and AWS Route 53 hosted zone to configure records.